hongsikeom/Backend_Assessment_Twitter/README.md

 # Before you start to run it
 - This server is built by Node.js
 - Please install npm packages by entering this command on the terminal or console "npm install"
-- Please change the environment variable's value before running this server (Mongo DB Name and Password / Redis Host and Port)
-- Please create the MongoDB server

 # What you can do on this server